CederGroupHub/sparse-lm/paper/paper.md

 and Best Subset Selection [@Bertsimas:2016-a; @Bertsimas:2016-b] have been developed to effectively exploit additional structure in linear regression.

-![Schematic of a linear model with grouped covariates with hierarchical relations.
-Groups of covariates are represented with different colors and hierarchical relationships are represented with arrows (i.e. group 3 depends on group 1).
-The figure was inspired by Ref. [@Richie-Halford:2021].](linear-model.pdf){ width=55% }

 # Statement of need

 The `sparse-lm` Python package implements a variety of sparse linear regression models